SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 	Tyre.Pressure.Hot.Front.Left
 	Tyre.Pressure.Hot.Front.Right

 A fact always has a value, but a special value is used internally to represent an unbound fact.
-A special predicate **unbound?**, which can be used in conditions of production rules and also in reduction rules to test against unbound facts.
+A special predicate **unbound?** can be used in conditions of production rules and also in reduction rules to test against unbound facts.

 WHen you are running one of the applications, which is using the rule engine, you can always take a look at the knowledge base, by choosing "Debug Knowledgebase" from the "Support" menu in the tray icon of that application.
 This will create a file named like the application process but with an extension ".knowledge", for example "Race Engineer.knowledge".
 This file contains a textual representation of the knowledge base and will be constantly update.
 This will slow down everything, of course.